What to Do Before You Close On a Home

 The financials around a home can be daunting.
 When you become a new homeowner, purchasing homeowner’s insurance is an essential step in protecting your new asset in case any damage should occur or if someone outside your family gets injured on your property.
 A home warranty is a contract that helps provide repairs and/or replacements for any of the major systems or appliances in your home.

-Here we provide tips on how to shop around and save for these plans, as well as how to best organize and store all of your documents once you’re ready to make your big investment.
+Here we provide tips on how to shop around and save for these plans, as well as how to best organize and store all of your documents.

 Organize and Store Important Documents